Smart grid: US Dept. of Energy - ARRA Smart Grid Project

 One of the largest deployment programs in the world to-date is the U.S. Dept. of Energy's Smart Grid Program funded by the American Recovery and Reinvestment Act of 2009.
 This program required matching funding from individual utilities.
 A total of over $9 billion in Public/Private funds were invested as part of this program.
 Technologies included Advanced Metering Infrastructure, including over 65 million Advanced "Smart" Meters, Customer Interface Systems, Distribution & Substation Automation, Volt/VAR Optimization Systems, over 1,000 Synchrophasors, Dynamic Line Rating, Cyber Security Projects, Advanced Distribution Management Systems, Energy Storage Systems, and Renewable Energy Integration Projects.
 This program consisted of Investment Grants (matching), Demonstration Projects, Consumer Acceptance Studies, and Workforce Education Programs.
 Reports from all individual utility programs as well as overall impact reports will be completed by the second quarter of 2015.

+In the U.S., the Energy Policy Act of 2005 and Title XIII of the Energy Independence and Security Act of 2007 are providing funding to encourage smart grid development.
+The objective is to enable utilities to better predict their needs, and in some cases involve consumers in a time-of-use tariff.
+Funds have also been allocated to develop more robust energy control technologies.

 Austin, Texas

-In the US, the city of Austin, Texas has been working on building its smart grid since 2003, when its utility first replaced 1/3 of its manual meters with smart meters that communicate via a wireless mesh network.
+In the US, the city of Austin, Texas, has been working on building its smart grid since 2003, when its utility first replaced 1/3 of its manual meters with smart meters that communicate via a wireless mesh network.
 It currently manages 200,000 devices real-time (smart meters, smart thermostats, and sensors across its service area), and expects to be supporting 500,000 devices real-time in 2009 servicing 1 million consumers and 43,000 businesses.

 Boulder, Colorado

-Boulder, Colorado completed the first phase of its smart grid project in August 2008.
+Boulder, Colorado, completed the first phase of its smart grid project in August 2008.
 Both systems use the smart meter as a gateway to the home automation network (HAN) that controls smart sockets and devices.
 Some HAN designers favor decoupling control functions from the meter, out of concern of future mismatches with new standards and technologies available from the fast moving business segment of home electronic devices.